OldPanda/MultipartPostHandler2/README.md

 MultipartPostHandler for Python 2

 ###OldPanda's Update
 I modified this library to allow uploading file directly from an url.
-Please refer to **Example** below for basic usage.

 Usage
 ---